Fundulus dispar

 The Starhead topminnow (Fundulus dispar) is a native United States species that ranges from the Ouachita River drainage in Louisiana, the Big Black river in Mississippi, and extends northward into the Mississippi River and Lake Michigan basins to the southern Michigan and southern Wisconsin areas.
 The Starhead topminnow is endangered due to the removal of aquatic vegetation and the continued development of land that infringes on its habitat.

 Etymology

 The name Fundulus dispar comes from the Latin fundus meaning bottom with -ulus as a diminutive suffix and dispar meaning unlike, dissimilar, different, or unequal.

 Description

 The Starhead topminnow can be identified by its light olive tan back and upper sides with the lower sides and belly lighter to yellowish in color.
 It has a series of red to brown lines along its sides, 6 to 8 on females and 3 to 13 on males.
 There is a prominent dark blotch of color (similar to a teardrop) beneath its eye.
 The dorsal fin is located far down the posterior end on the back.
-Adult length can be 1.8-2.2 inches (47-55mm) There are 16 to 20, usually 18 to 20, scales around the caudal peduncle.
+Adult length can be 1.8–2.2 inches (47–55mm) There are 16 to 20, usually 18 to 20, scales around the caudal peduncle.
+There is a bright gold spot on the top of the head from which it gets its name, as well as a smaller spot in front of the dorsal fin.